What's in Microsoft.VisualBasic for C# Developers: Part 3 - Financial

 Example of using the above methods:

-// must have atleast one negative and one postive value in it
+// Must have at least one negative and one positive value in it

 IList<double> values = new List<double>();